Honda Inspire

-The Honda Inspire (ホンダ・インスパイア, Honda Insupaia) is a mid-size sedan introduced by Honda in 1990 derived from Honda Accord chassis.
-The first Inspire debuted in 1990 as the Accord Inspire, a sister nameplate to the Honda Vigor, but sold at different retail channels in Japan, known as Honda Verno for the Vigor/Saber, and the Inspire at Honda Clio stores.
+The Honda Inspire (ホンダ・インスパイア, Honda Insupaia) is a mid-size sedan derived from the Honda Accord chassis.
+The first Inspire debuted in late 1989 as the Accord Inspire, a sister nameplate to the Honda Vigor.
+It was sold at different retail channels in Japan, known as Honda Verno for the Vigor/Saber, and as the Inspire at Honda Clio stores.

+Nameplate history

 In 1995, the Inspire was updated and exported to the US as the Acura 3.2 TL, while the Vigor nameplate was replaced with the Honda Saber.
-The longitudinal 2.5 L straight-5 engine layout and platform remained and was sold as the Acura 2.5 TL.
+The longitudinal 2.5L straight-five engine layout and platform remained and was sold as the Acura 2.5 TL.

 In 1999, these cars were replaced by the second generation TL that was based on the US-spec Accord platform, and largely designed and engineered in the US by Honda R&D Americas, Inc. in Raymond, Ohio.
 Manufactured in the US, these were imported into Japan as the new Inspire and Saber.

 In June 2003, the fourth-generation Inspire was introduced in Japan derived from the North American Honda Accord V6.
 This Inspire marks the first time Honda introduced their Variable Cylinder Management technology.
 In October 2005, the fourth-generation Inspire received a mild restyle, with new headlights, new tail lights, revised interior and new colors.
 The Inspire targeted the Nissan Teana, the Toyota Mark X and numerous other entry level luxury cars from Japan.

 In October 2007, the fifth-generation Inspire was previewed at the Tokyo Motor Show.
 It is essentially a rebadged 2008 North American market Accord with minor exterior and interior modifications.

-In September 2012, after 6 generations and the introduction of the ninth-generation Accord, the Inspire ended production for a short period after 23 years before relaunching in 2018 as a China-only model based on the tenth-generation Accord.
+In September 2012, after six generations and 23 years, along with the introduction of the ninth-generation Accord, the Inspire ended production for a six-year period.
+It was then relaunched in 2018 as a China-only model based on the tenth-generation Accord.